 Doing this allows you to gradually move repetitive tasks from your customer support team on to your chatbot.

 This achieves two key benefits – first, your customers will receive instant support, resulting in higher customer satisfaction.
-Next, your customer support team will receive fewer of the repetitive questions, which goes towards improving their efficiency – and even job satisfaction.
+Next, your customer support team will receive fewer of the repetitive questions, which goes towards improving their efficiency and job satisfaction.

-Once you equip your chatbot to handle low-value/high-volume enquiries, start gradually introducing progressively more complex customer support tasks.
+Once you equip your chatbot to handle low-value, high-volume enquiries, start gradually introducing progressively more complex customer support tasks.
 Before you know it, your chatbot will be supporting the teams that support your customers – which brings the most value.

 There are two main types of chatbots, based on how users interact with them.
 These are simpler keyword, and more complex conversational AI chatbots.

 With simpler keyword bots, it’s not too challenging to figure our user intents (i.e. the goal that user is trying to achieve).
 You serve them a list of options or keywords, and the user selects from this range of options.